hblinken/hblinken/README.md

 - 👋 Hi, I’m @hblinken
-- 👀 I’m interested in Lifting and running
+- 👀 I’m interested in lifting and running
 - 🌱 I’m currently learning Python, R, and SQL for Business Analytics
 - 📫 How to reach me: www.linkedin.com/in/hunter-blinkenberg